Oklahoma Advocates Involved in Monitoring

 - Physical Setting

-Individuals with developmental disabilities, members of their families, and interested Oklahomans are welcome and encouraged to enroll as OK AIM volunteers.
+Oklahomans with IDD, members of their families, and interested Oklahomans are welcome and encouraged to enroll as OK AIM volunteers.
 Volunteers receive training and materials that prepare them to make monitoring visits.

 Volunteers are needed in all parts of the state to make monitoring visits.